StarRocks/starrocks/docs/en/sql-reference/sql-functions/string-functions/substring.md

 - `str`: the string to extract characters, required.
 It must be a VARCHAR value.
 - `pos`: the start position, required.
 The first position in the string is 1.
-- `length`: the number of characters to extract, optional.
+- `length`: optional, the number of characters to extract, optional.
 It must be a positive integer.

 ## Return value